thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 - It increases the risk for delayed delivery as team members have to wait for reviewers, followed by the obvious ping-pong between reviewer and reviewee.
 Before they realise, they are a couple of days later and delivery is delayed.
 - It often encourages large batches of changes, creating big changesets, in turn introducing higher risks for failure and again delayed delivery.
 - Large changesets usually result in expediting the code review, executing the review in a shallow way resulting in poor added value.
-A behaviour known as [Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality).
+A behaviour known as bikeshedding or the [Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality).

   > 10 lines of code = 10 issues.
   >